 If you end up in an accident, you will end up having more problems than you can handle.
 On top of that, you could ruin someone’s life as well as your own.

-Our Kansas City car accident lawyer advise you to think twice before getting behind the wheel if you plan on drinking later that day.
+Miami car accident lawyers advise you to think twice before getting behind the wheel if you plan on drinking later that day.
 If you do end up driving, you will increase your chances of getting involved in a car accident by 70 percent.
-Give us a call if you end up in a car accident, and we will help you file a claim (assuming that you are eligible) or help you reduce your penalties if you are the one who caused the accident.
+Give them a call if you end up in a car accident, and they will help you file a claim (assuming that you are eligible) or help you reduce your penalties if you are the one who caused the accident.

 Bad Judgment Calls